5. The Mongol khanates

-In the thirteenth- and fourteenth-centuries, the Mongols created the largest contiguous empire the world has ever known.
-In 1206, Temüjin, an orphan and a former slave, united the many feuding clans which occupied the steppes north of China and declared himself “Genghis Khan,” meaning “fierce ruler.”
+In the thirteenth and fourteenth centuries, the Mongols created the largest contiguous empire the world has ever known.
+In 1206, Temüjin, an orphan and a former slave, united the many feuding clans which occupied the steppes to the north of China and took the title “Genghis Khan.”
 Once this feat was accomplished he turned to military conquests abroad.
-The Mongols armies were spectacularly successful.
+The Mongols’ armies were spectacularly successful.
 Their soldiers, consisting only of cavalry, were fast, highly disciplined and well organized, and they wielded their bows and lances while still on horseback.
-Since most land between Europe and Asia was sparsely populated and quite unprotected, the Mongols quickly overran enormous areas while most of the actual warfare consisted of sieges of towns.
+Since most lands between Europe and Asia was sparsely populated and quite unprotected, the Mongols quickly overran an enormous territory while most of the actual warfare consisted of sieges.
 Once they had mastered the art of siege warfare, the cities too fell into their hands.
-But the Mongols fought in the jungles of Southeast Asia too, they built a navy, and tried to invade both Java and Japan.
+But the Mongols fought in the jungles of Southeast Asia too, built a navy and tried to invade both Java and Japan.
 In 1241 they completely obliterated the European armies that had gathered against them and in 1258 they besieged, sacked and burned Baghdad.
-At the height of their power, the Mongols controlled an area stretching from central Europe to the Pacific Ocean, northward to Siberia, eastward and southward into the Indian subcontinent, Indochina and Iran, and westwards as far as the Arabian peninsula and the coast of the Mediterranean.
-It was a territory about the size of the African continent, considerably larger than North America, and although the Mongols counted only about one million people at the time, the lands they once controlled today comprise a majority of the world’s population.
+At the height of their power, the Mongols controlled an area which stretched from central Europe to the Pacific Ocean.
+It was a territory about the size of the African continent and considerably larger than North America.
+Although the Mongols counted only about one million people at the time, the lands they once controlled comprise today a majority of the world’s population.

 The Mongols were known as merciless warriors who destroyed the cities they captured, sparing no humans and occasionally killing also their cats and dogs.
 Yet apart from their military superiority, they had nothing much to impart to the rest of the world.
-The Mongols made no technological breakthroughs, founded no religions, built no buildings, and their craftsmen had not even mastered simple techniques such as weaving, pottery or bread-making.
-Rather, by conquering such a vast territory, and by unifying it under the same law, they managed to connect parts of the world which previously never had been connected, or not connected as closely and efficiently.
+The Mongols made no technological breakthroughs, founded no religions, built no buildings, and they had not even mastered simple techniques such as weaving, pottery or bread-making.
+Rather, by conquering such a vast territory, and by unifying it under the same administration, they managed to connect parts of the world which previously never had been connected, or not connected as closely and efficiently.
 The results were profound and revolutionary.
-Throughout their empire, the Mongols guaranteed the security of travelers and they encouraged trade by reducing taxes and facilitating travel.
-Indeed, during the so called Pax mongolica, the “Mongol peace,” exchanges along the caravan routes of Central Asia became more intense than ever.
-This was when the Mongol court in Karakorum would exchange diplomats with the pope in Rome; when Persian businessmen would go to China on regular visits; and when Ibn Battuta, the celebrated Moroccan globetrotter, would travel everywhere it was possible to go.
-[Read more: Ibn Battuta, the Greatest Traveler of All Time]
+Throughout the land they controlled, the Mongols guaranteed the security of travelers and they encouraged trade by reducing taxes and facilitating travel.
+During the so-called Pax Mongolica, the “Mongol peace,” exchanges along the caravan routes of Central Asia became more intense than ever before.
+This was when Persian businessmen would go to China on regular visits and when a diplomatic envoy from Mongol khan could visit Paris and take communion with the pope in Rome.